-- a) Actual costs, or - (i) For regular institutional programs that have only institutional students, \$500 X the daily average number of students (line D of the budget form), or - (ii) For mixed programs (i.e. programs with institutional students and non-institutional students), \$500 X the daily average number of institutional students (line E of the budget form), or - b) Maximum of \$10,000 total per year.
+- a) Actual costs, or - For regular institutional programs that have only institutional students, \$500 x the daily average number of students (line D of the budget form), or

+- ii) For mixed programs (e.g. programs with institutional students and non-institutional students), \$500 x the daily average number of institutional students (line E of the budget form), or - b) Maximum of \$10,000 total per year.
 Requests over the maximum amount require prior approval from the Education Manager for institutions at the Special Programs Branch.